 Coriell Institute is a leader in the emerging field of personalized medicine – often called genome-informed medicine – which is the practice of using genetic information to better understand a patient’s risk for disease and response to medications.
 The Coriell Personalized Medicine Collaborative is a research study designed to study the utility of genetic information in clinical decision-making and patient care.

 Coriell is also playing an important role in exploring the promise of induced pluripotent stem (iPS) cell biotechnologies.
 [Pluripotent refers to how cells can grow into many different types of cells.]
 We can take skin cells and reprogram them – essentially turn back time – to behave like a stem cell.
 These cells can then be triggered, using specific proteins, to become cardiac cells, neurons (brain cells), or insulin-producing pancreatic cells, amongst others.
 Over the years, Coriell has developed an extraordinary expertise in the culture of human cells, and much of the standard practices in cell culture were developed at Coriell.
 This includes the techniques for freezing and thawing cells, and sterile handling of cultures.
 As a result of our cell biology expertise, scientists from every major research center in the world draw upon the Coriell Cell Repositories, maintained in the world’s leading biobank, which contains cell lines and DNA representing approximately 650 diseases.

 5. Who is on the Coriell Institute staff?

 Coriell is home to a nimble team of approximately 120 expert scientific, research and operational staff.
 Michael Christman, PhD, is Coriell’s President and CEO; he is an expert in genomics and genetics.
-Joseph L. Mintzer is Coriell’s Executive Vice President and COO and manages the fiscal and operational aspect of the institute.
 Meet the rest of the Coriell leadership team here.

 6. Who is on the Coriell Institute Board of Trustees?

 Coriell is guided by a diverse Board of Trustees that includes corporate, medical, financial, and philanthropic leaders.
 Chairman of the Coriell Board is Robert P. Kiep III.
 Learn more about the Coriell Board of Trustees here.